DLBuesen/cv_sim_mediated_in_soln/ubuntu1804/README.md

-# General Prerequisite Steps
-- The following steps are needed to run linux based docker container applications where the screen resources of the host PC are shared with the container.
-Once these are installed, it won't be necessary to repeat these installation steps every time a new linux container based app is installed.
+# Minimum Computer Specifications
+- At least 8 GB of RAM
+- CPU equivalent to at least i5 generation 8
+- 50 GB free on the hard drive.
+Solid state drives are not required but will have better performance.
+- Stable internet connection to be able to download the containers, which can be as large at 9.5 GB (i.e. preferable use DSL cable rather than WiFi).

+# Operating System Specifications
+- Updated ubuntu 18.04
+- Local (i.e. not a web or cloud based) installation of Open Office Calc
+- Admin level (i.e. sudo) privileges.

+# Back up Your Data
 - !!Back up your data to an external device!!, i.e. not a separate partition on the same hard-drive.
 - Unfortunately support cannot be provided in the unlikely event that something goes wrong with your PC (i.e. hard-drive crash).
 - This is good practice and should always be done before starting any installation or making any major changes to your PC.
-- Use of the app requires the installation of docker desktop (configured for running linux containers), and installation of XLaunch (running with access control disabled).
-Instructions for fulfilling these prerequisites can be found by clicking on the prerequisite_installations.md file in this folder.

-# Use a windows account with:
-- Updated ubuntu 18.04
-- Local (i.e. not a web or cloud based) installation of Open Office Calc
-- Admin privileges.
-If the account does not have admin privileges, then the system admin will need to perform the installation for you.
+# General Prerequisite Steps
+- Docker engine must be installed to be able to run linux based docker container images.
+Once installed, it won't be necessary to repeat these installation steps every time a new linux container based app is installed.
+Instructions for installation via terminal commands can be found [here]()

 # Installing and Uninstalling the App
 - Download the project folder from this repositry and unzip to the desktop.